gi1mic/mr-marquee/README.md

 ![alt text](https://github.com/gi1mic/mr-marquee/blob/main/img/n64.jpg?raw=true)
 ![alt text](https://github.com/gi1mic/mr-marquee/blob/main/img/ps1.jpg?raw=true)

-The project is mainly designed for running on a Waveshare 3.16" Esp32-S3 board but can easily be modified for other display devices connected to an ESP32 including the CYD (Cheap Yellow Display) and HUD75 LED panels.
-Check out the platformio.ini for some example configs.
+The project is mainly designed for running on a Waveshare 3.16" Esp32-S3 board but can easily be modified for other display devices connected to an ESP32 including the CYD (Cheap Yellow Display) and HUD75 LED panels using Adafruit S3 and Waveshare RGB HUB75 boards.
+Check out the platformio.ini for example configs.

 If you want to use HUB75 panels, please check out https://github.com/mrcodetastic/ESP32-HUB75-MatrixPanel-DMA notes.
 While not a recommended configuration I have tested the code with three 64x64 panels connected to a Adafruit Matrix Portal S3 board in a 192x64 configuration.
-However I have ordered some Waveshare ESP32-S3-RGB-Matrix boards since they look like a better option.
+However I have ordered some Waveshare ESP32-S3-RGB-Matrix boards since they look like a better option and have added code support but not tested the boards yet.

-Note: Because we are using Wi-Fi you can run more than display at a time.

 ## Introduction
 The system consists of two parts.
 A server element for the MiSTer FPGA system and a Wi-Fi connected ESP32 based colour display.